 Get out of town!
-There’s plenty to do in the city in summer—from free concerts at the Hatch Shell to Boston Calling Block Parties to name a few, then there are world-class museums and plenty of history to take in.
+There’s plenty to do in the city in summer and early fall—from free concerts at the Hatch Shell to Boston Calling Block Parties to name a few, then there are world-class museums and plenty of history to take in.
 However, if you want to see what Boston’s neighbors have to offer, variety is only a tankful of gas away.

 TOWARD THE SUN